What are allergy shots?

-Allergy shots are very effective in most patients in reducing their allergy complaints and need for medications.
+Allergy shots are very effective in most patients in reducing their allergy complaints and the need for medications.
 Compliance is a significant issue with shots as it may be difficult to make it to the doctor’s office weekly.
 For this reason, allergy drops may be more effective.

 How long will it take to see results?

 Typically patients will see improvement in their allergy symptoms within approximately one year on shots.

 What happens if my allergy shots are not effective?